 Religion

-Religion is belief in god in practice.
+Religion is spiritual belief in practice.
 Those that share a common belief system will express those beliefs in their traditions, rituals and worship practices.

 Unfortunately no such traditions exist for those with secular orientation.
 But since tradition and ritual are integral to culture, it is necessary for metaculture to develop traditions and rituals that can reinforce modern values like freedom, reason, science, equality, etc.